ably/sdk-api-reference/descriptions.md

 ## class DevicePushDetails

-The `DevicePushDetails` object contains the details of the push registration of a device.
+Contains the details of the push registration of a device.

 | Method / Property | Parameter | Returns | Spec | Description |
 |---|---|---|---|---|